 In cases where all your teeth are missing, we can replace the teeth using implants.
 Not every tooth replaced requires an individual implant; the minimum number of implants required for a full arch of teeth is four.
 Ideally the number placed would either be six or eight.
 The full arch can either be a single bridge replacing all the teeth or multiple smaller bridges.
 These can either be screwed or cemented into place in a similar fashion to smaller bridges.
 The materials used can either be acrylic or porcelain.
 A metal sub-structure is required in all cases.

-Fixed Bridge Case 1
+Full Mouth Fixed Bridge

-Single Implant Case 3
+Single Implant Case 1

-Implant Bridge Case 1
+Implant Supported Bridges Case 1

-Implant Bridge Case 2
+Implant Supported Bridge And Crown Case 2